 As a travel writer, I often get asked what the most memorable trip I’ve ever taken was.
-Without hesitation, I tell them that it was the Molokai Leper colony tour in Hawaii.
+Without hesitation, I tell them that it was the Molokai Leper colony Hawaii tour.

 It was one of those places that you visit that never really leaves you.
 I think about it often and plan to go back someday.